-- 16. Internal Audit completed a self-assessment against the key elements of the new PSIAS that became effective from 01 April 2017.
-For 2017/18 this demonstrated that the Section was conforming to the Code's requirements. - 17.
-All employees comply with the ethics requirements (as described in PSIAS) in relation to the professional role of an auditor.
+- 14. In February 2022, an external quality assessment of the Internal Audit Service's conformance to Public Sector Internal Audit Standards (PSIAS) and CIPFA Local Government Application Note during 2021/22 was carried out by the Chartered Institute of Public Finance and Accountancy. - 15.
+The opinion delivered by CIPFA's external assessment is that 'Durham County Council's Internal Audit Service's self-assessment id accurate and as such we conclude that they FULLY CONFORM to the requirements of the Public Sector Internal Audit Standards and the CIPFA Local Government Application Note'. - 16.
+Within the assessment report, some improvement opportunities have been identified and an action plan has been developed to address these. - 17.
+The service must be externally assessed once every five years, with the next external review being due in the Internal Audit Year 2026/27. - 18.
+All employees comply with ethics requirements (as described in PSIAS) in relation to the professional role of an auditor.
 All employees provided an annual declaration of interests for consideration to enable management to ensure that there was sufficient information to address any potential conflicts of interest which arise during audit activities.
 Employees are obliged to raise any conflicts or issues with management during the year.
-Records are maintained for this. - 18.
+Records are maintained for this. - 19.
 Quality of audit work was actively managed in year and the achievement of quality standards enabled the Chief Internal Auditor and Corporate Fraud Manager to confirm work has been completed in conformance with PSIAS.
-Individual audits had agreed and clear scope; activity was reviewed and assessed for its effectiveness and quality during and after completion of work; and customer feedback was received from post audit questionnaires. - 19.
+Individual audits had agreed and clear scope; activity was reviewed and assessed for its effectiveness and quality

+- during and after completion of work; and customer feedback was received from post audit questionnaires. - 20.
 Liaison with the External Auditor in year was productive and the two services continue to share information and to use this to inform risk assessments and to direct audit activity.